slate-app/slate-api/docs/Slate API.md

 // Outputs the JSON decoded data var_export($res->json());
 ```
-In response you should get welcome message from Slate API:
+In response you should get a welcome message from Slate API:

 ```php
 $ php hello.php